 There are so many considerations to keep in mind when choosing what college or university to attend, it can be hard to keep it all straight.
 Many students and parents start by narrowing down schools by academic offerings and then scheduling college visits to their top choices.
 But there are many things to consider beyond classes and campuses.

-Distance and transportation
+1.Distance and transportation

 Going away to college may seem like a romantic notion, but the reality of being far from home can be difficult for some students.
 If your student likes spending time with family, living across the country is a huge change, and the inability to come for a weekend here and there can be hard.
 In addition, the cost of flying home for holiday breaks is an expense you’ll need to add to the budget.

 We all know that college isn’t cheap, but it’s a mistake to assume it’s always outrageously expensive.
 Affordability varies vastly from school to school, and shopping around can save you and your student thousands of dollars.
 It’s important to help our kids understand that their favorite school may not be the best choice if it’s going to mean graduating saddled with enormous debt.

-How many years to graduate?
+3. How many years to graduate?

 Part of the affordability equation is how many years you’ll actually be paying tuition.
 If a significant percentage of a school’s students tend to take five or six years to graduate, that’s an extra year or two you need to prepare for financially.

-Life outside the classroom
+4. Life outside the classroom

 When it comes to social life, there’s more to consider than the number of clubs or organizations a school offers.
 Is there an active Greek life?
 That may be a positive or a negative for your student, depending on their preferences.
-Do a large percentage of students commute to the school instead of living on campus?
+Do a large percentage of students commute to school instead of living on campus?

-If belonging to a specific religious community important to your student, will they find it there?
+If belonging to a specific religious community is important to your student, will they find it there?
 Is the political climate of the school and region going to be an issue for your child?
 Encourage your student to ask current students about all of the above during school visits.

 If your kids have been raised in the California sunshine and they’re looking at a school in the Midwest or the Northeast, the weather differences shouldn’t be taken lightly.
 I went to college in Iowa, and the winters there were no joke.
 Some students may experience Seasonal Affective Disorder, and the stresses of the first year of college mixed with long, cold, gray winters can be a tough combination.

 At the very least, make sure students are armed with the proper gear to trudge through the cold and snow.
-A Midwest winter can build character, but it can also be a deal breaker for those who need copious amounts of sunshine.
+A Midwest winter can build character, but it can also be a deal-breaker for those who need copious amounts of sunshine.

-The academic calendar
+6. The academic calendar

 Some schools start in mid-August and finish up in early May.
 Other schools don’t start until mid-to-late September with finals hitting in mid-June.
 If two schools are neck and neck in the running, something as simple as the school calendar may be a deciding factor.

-Access to health and mental health care
+7. Access to health and mental health care

 Even if your child is the picture of health, it’s important to be aware of the quality of healthcare a school offers.
 The stress of college and being away from home can take its toll on students, and it can give you and your child peace of mind to know that there are solid resources in place to meet their needs.

-Ease of changing majors
+8. Ease of changing majors

 Students may go to school thinking they have a career path chosen, but Inside Higher Ed says that a third of students will change their major within three years of starting college.
 Some schools make that easier than others, so it’s a good idea to ask colleges about during school visits.

-Specialized study opportunities
+9. Specialized study opportunities

 If your daughter is going into a male-dominated field, are there strong female mentors in her academic program?
 Are there internship opportunities in your student’s major offered by local businesses?
 Does the school offer unique experiences in your student’s field that set it apart from others?

-Mission statements (when all else fails)
+10. Mission statements (when all else fails)

-Sometimes we can get so bogged down in the details that we lose sight of the overall mission of the school, and exploring the statements the school make about themselves can help clarify the focus of each one and help students find the best fit.
+Sometimes we can get so bogged down in the details that we lose sight of the overall mission of the school, and exploring the statements the school makes about themselves can help clarify the focus of each one and help students find the best fit.